oroinc/documentation/commerce/install_upgrade/installation_quick_start_dev/common-ce-1.rst

 .. contents::
    :local:
-   :depth: 5
+   :depth: 2

 Step 1: Environment Setup
 -------------------------

-We are demonstrating the installation process using the following environment:
+We are demonstrating the installation process using the certain versions of the recommended environmental components:

 .. finish_common_ce_part_1